 Significance and Use

-5.1 Squeeze-off is widely used to temporarily control the flow of gas in PE pipe.
-Squeeze tools vary depending on the size of the pipe and the design of the tool.
-Squeeze-off procedures vary depending on the tool design, pipe material, and environmental conditions.
+4.2 Squeeze-off is widely used to temporarily control the flow of gas in PE pipe.
+Squeeze tools vary in squeeze bar shape and size, operating method, and available stop gaps depending on the tool manufacturer and the size of the pipe the tool will be used on.
+Multiple squeeze tools are required for a range of pipe size and DR combinations.
+Squeeze-off procedures can vary depending on the tool design, pipe material, pipe size and DR, pipe operating conditions, and pipe environmental conditions.

-5.4 This practice provides a method to qualify a combination of squeeze tool, pipe size and material, and squeeze-off procedure to ensure that long-term damage does not occur.
-This practice is useful for polyethylene gas pipe manufactured before 1975, for new or revised polyolefin gas pipe materials, for pipe diameters of 8 in. or above, for new or revised squeeze tool designs, and for new or revised squeeze-off procedures.
+4.7 This practice provides a method to qualify a combination of squeeze tool, pipe size and material, and squeeze-off procedure to ensure that long-term damage does not occur.
+This practice is useful for all polyethylene gas pipe, for all pipe diameters, for new or revised squeeze tool designs, and for new or revised squeeze-off procedures.

 Keywords